On the second largest component of random hyperbolic graphs: Introduction

 For a given $n \in \NN$, we denote this model by $\poimod_{\alpha,\nu}(n)$.
 Note in particular that

 and thus $\EE|{V}|=n.$ The main advantage of defining $V$ as a Poisson point process is motivated by the following two properties: the number of points of $V$ that lie in any region $A \subseteq B_O(R)$ follows a Poisson distribution with mean given by $\int_A g(r,\theta) drd\theta=n \mu(A)$, and the numbers of points of $V$ in disjoint regions of the hyperbolic plane are independently distributed.

 The restriction $\alpha>\frac12$ and the role of $R$, informally speaking, guarantee that the resulting graph has bounded average degree (depending on $\alpha$ and $\nu$ only): if $\alpha<\frac12$, then the degree sequence is so heavy tailed that this is impossible (the graph is with high probability connected in this case, as shown in~\cite{BFM13b}), and if $\alpha>1$, then as the number of vertices grows, the largest component of a random hyperbolic graph has sublinear order~\cite[Theorem~1.4]{BFM15}.
 In fact, although some of our results hold for a wider range of $\alpha$, we will always assume $\frac12<\alpha<1$; only in the concluding remarks we discuss the cases $\alpha=\frac12$ and $\alpha=1$.

 It is known that for $\frac12 < \alpha < 1$, with high probability the graph $G$ has a linear size component~\cite[Theorem~1.4]{BFM15} and all other components are of polylogarithmic order~\cite[Corollary 13]{km15}, which justifies referring to the linear size component as \emph{the giant component}.
 Implicit in the proof of~\cite[Theorem 1.4]{BFM15} is that the giant component of a random hyperbolic graph $G$ is the one that contains all vertices whose radial coordinates are at most $\frac{R}{2}$.
 More precise results including a law of large numbers for the largest component in these networks were established recently in~\cite{FMLaw}.

-\textbf{Main result and proof overview:} In this note we determine the exact order of the size of the second largest component, which we denote by $L_2(G)$.
+\textbf{Main result and proof overview:} in this paper we determine the exact order of the size of the second largest component, which we denote by $L_2(G)$.